lammps/lammps/doc/src/fix_press_langevin.rst

 ----------

-The barostat is specified using one or more of the *iso*, *aniso*, *x*, *y*, *z*, and *couple* keywords.
+The barostat is specified using one or more of the *iso*, *aniso*, *tri* *x*, *y*, *z*, *xy*, *xz*, *yz*, and *couple* keywords.
 These keywords give you the ability to specify the 3 diagonal components of an external stress tensor, and to couple various of these components together so that the dimensions they represent are varied together during a constant-pressure simulation.
-Unlike the :doc:`fix npt <fix_nh>` and :doc:`fix nph <fix_nh>` commands, this fix cannot be used with triclinic (non-orthogonal) simulation boxes to control all 6 components of the general pressure tensor.

-The target pressures for each of the 3 diagonal components of the stress tensor can be specified independently via the *x*, *y*, *z*, keywords, which correspond to the 3 simulation box dimensions.
+The target pressures for each of the 6 diagonal components of the stress tensor can be specified independently via the *x*, *y*, *z*, keywords, which correspond to the 3 simulation box dimensions, and the *xy*, *xz and *yz* keywords which corresponds to the 3 simulqtion box tilt factors.
 For each component, the external pressure or tensor component at each timestep is a ramped value during the run from *Pstart* to *Pstop*\ .
 If a target pressure is specified for a component, then the corresponding box dimension will change during a simulation.
 For example, if the *y* keyword is used, the y-box length will change.
 A box dimension will not change if that component is not specified, although you have the option to change that dimension via the :doc:`fix deform <fix_deform>` command.

 For all barostat keywords, the *Pdamp* parameter determines the "mass" of the pseudo particle acting as a barostat.
 The relation is such that :math:`P_{damp}